inveniosoftware/docs-invenio-rdm/docs/maintenance/internals/serializers.md

 ## Key principles

-A serializer should adhere to some few key principles.
+A serializer should adhere to a few key principles.
 First and foremost, you should think of a serializer as a translator.
 This means that the serializer should be provided with all data it needs in order to perform the translation.
 The sole purpose is to translate between formats.
-A serializer should for instance **NOT**:
+A serializer should **NOT**:

 - handle HTTP requests and parse request parameters
 - query the database or search index for extra information